 There have been huge strides made in reducing prevalence over the last ten years.
 A significant impact was made by the Health Act 2006 which introduced a ban on smoking in public places and workplaces in July 2007.
-The public have been extremely compliant with this legislation and it has prompted quit attempts and helped smokers stay quit.
-The prevalence of smoking in Devon has fallen from 24.1% in 2007 to 18.1% in 2012 - a significant drop of 1% per year.
+The public have been extremely compliant with this legislation and it has prompted quit attempts and helped ex-smokers maintain their behaviour.
+The prevalence of smoking in Devon fell from 24.1% in 2007 to 19.4% in 2008 after the ban.
+Since then, smoking prevalence dropped further to 13.8% in 2015 - a significant 10.3% reduction in eight years.

-Figure 7: Smoking prevalence in Devon County Council Source: Health Profiles for England (APHO)2012
+Figure 7: Smoking prevalence in Devon Source: Health Profiles for England (APHO) 2015